B.A. in Elementary Education

-National Louis University's Bachelor of Arts in Elementary Education is for students who would like to earn their elementary education degree in order to achieve Type 3 certification.
+National Louis University's Bachelor of Arts in Elementary Education is for students who would like to earn their elementary education degree in order to attain an Illinois Professional Educator License (PEL) endorsed for self-contained general education (K-9).

-Consider getting your Bachelor of Arts in Elementary Education degree at NLU if you:
+Consider getting your Bachelor's degree in Elementary Education at NLU if you:

 - Want to teach kindergarten through 9th grade